kellim/100-days-of-code/round1.md

 This is my log for the [100 Days of Code](https://www.100daysofcode.com/) challenge that I started on 11/4/18.

+## Day 32: December 10, 2018

+I had issues creating a new Gatsby project for my website, but got it to work on my Windows 10 PC after it didn't work on the Mac.
+I still need to troubleshoot the Mac issue.
+But, do I really?
+Perhaps Windows + Linux will be the best way to code going forward.
+Anyway, I now have a local repository for my website with barebones Gatsby starter code that I'll need to turn into a portfolio and blog.
+Yay!

+## Day 31: December 9, 2018

+I kept practicing with my Gatsby test site and planned out the components to create for my site.

 ## Day 30: December 8, 2018